-- (5) Discussion Participation: Each week, you will participate in large class discussions on the "Discussions" link (on the lefthand side of the course website).
+(5) Discussion Participation: Each week, you will participate in large class discussions on the "Discussions" link (on the lefthand side of the course website).
 It is your responsibility, as a member of our class, to respond thoughtfully not only to my prompt(s), but also to your classmates' comments.
 You are required to participate thoroughly in each week's discussion(s), as your grade will be based on the quality of your contributions and your level of involvement.
-In order to receive high grades on your discussion, you will need to: - (a) make an initial post about the topic before WEDNESDAY of each week (you will notice that each discussion has two due dates one due date for your initial post, and another due date for your follow-up posts/responses) and; - (b) respond to AT LEAST 2-4 of your classmates' posts throughout the week (i.e. contribute something intellectually meaningful).
+In order to receive high grades on your discussion, you will need to:

+(a) make an initial post about the topic in the first couple of days of the week (because if you wait until the night before the discussion is "due," then your classmates will not benefit from your insights!), and

+(b) respond to AT LEAST 2-4 of your classmates' posts throughout the week (i.e. contribute something intellectually meaningful).

 In other words, you will need to make a TOTAL of 3-5 high-quality posts each week- one will be your initial post (to my discussion prompt) and then the rest will be your responses to what others have said.
 I have set up the weekly discussions so that you cannot see what others have posted until you've made your own initial post first.
-Also your initial post will be due by 10am on Wednesday of each week, and your follow-up posts/responses will be due by 10am on Friday of each week.